PharmRJ/PharmS/README.md

 Get your own community handle for Bluesky!

-Go to https://swifties.social to join the swifties.social community.
+Go to https://pharmsky.app to join the pharmsky.app community.

 ## What is a community handle?